dddrrreee/cs140e-22win/labs/5-replay/README.md

      For this test to work your bootloader will have to send a `BOOT_ERROR` in all places it gets a timeout and then reboot.

+     The check for this is trivial:

+            % cd 5-replay/code
+            # run with timeouts b/n 1...80
+            % make run.timeout

+     If it helps, the bootloader in `5-replay/staff-binaries/kernel.img` *should* handle timeouts.

 That's all the writeup!